 The recipe is straight-forward and is perfect for making ahead of time, which if you are adding this to a larger menu, like say for Thanksgiving, is perfect!
 Here’s the basic process, and remember, there’s a quick recipe video above to walk you through it:

-- Bake the stuffing.
-We bake our stuffing covered in a 350° F oven for 30 minutes, and then uncover it and bake another 10 minutes.
+Bake this stuffing covered in a 350° F oven for 30 minutes, and then uncover it and bake another 10 minutes.
 This makes sure that the middle stays soft and moist and that the top gets a little color and is crisp.

 This mushroom stuffing is absolutely delicious as written, but that doesn’t mean that there aren’t a few changes you can make so that it is your own.
 Here are a few suggestions: